akiryk/akiryk.github.com/README.md

 I'm currently using a custom theme called none.
 It is literally an undesigned theme; totally spare.
 Find the pieces in themes/none.
 To update, I could change the theme, or more likely change to a different theme by changing the theme in _layouts files.

 ###Plugins
-I was having trouble getting plugins to work (I kept getting maruku errors), so I installed a couple of other markdown interpreters and discovered that this made a difference.
+Note: plugins only work locally until I figure out how to push compiled site to github pages.
+It might not be that important for me to use plugins, so will postpone this task.
+Just FYI: Locally, I was having trouble getting plugins to work (I kept getting maruku errors), so I installed a couple of other markdown interpreters and discovered that this made a difference.
 To do this, install the right gem:

     gem install redcarpet